lkj000/amapiano-ai-app/docs/ARCHITECTURE.md

 ## Overview

 Amapiano AI is built using a modern, scalable full-stack architecture with Encore.ts for the backend and React for the frontend.
-The system is designed for high performance, maintainability, and cultural authenticity while supporting advanced AI music generation and analysis capabilities.
+The system is designed for high performance, maintainability, and cultural authenticity while supporting advanced AI music generation, analysis, and a full-featured Digital Audio Workstation (DAW).

 ## Technology Stack